meteor/meteor/content/security.md

 1. Your database password
 1. API keys for external APIs

-These should never be stored as part of your app's source code in version control; the appropriate place to put secret keys is in a _settings file_ or an _environment variable_.
+These should never be stored as part of your app's source code in version control, because developers might copy code around to unexpected places and forget that it contains secret keys.
+You can keep your keys separately in Dropbox, LastPass, or another service, and then reference them when you need to deploy the app.

+You can pass settings to your app through a _settings file_ or an _environment variable_.
 Most of your app settings should be in JSON files that you pass in when starting your app.
 You can start your app with a settings file by passing the `--settings` flag:

 ```sh
 # Pass development settings when running your app locally